Table of Contents

 Since most figures of speech are used widely in common parlance, native English language speakers are quite familiar with them.
 However, if you are not a native English speaker, or if you are one and wish to learn more about your language, then you have come to the right place!

-While you may find several figures of speech definitions and examples online, it is important that you first understand the need of using these phrases.
+While you may find several figures of speech definitions and examples online, it is important that you first understand the need to use these phrases.

 - Since figures of speech are used not only in spoken English but also in the written word, using them can greatly enhance the overall quality of your English.